By Jason Knight

 The atlatl is a projectile throwing tool.
 It is a pre-cursor to the bow and arrow.
 It consists of two parts – a dart (similar to a small spear) and a cupped or notched launching stick.
 The launching stick allows the thrower to use leverage to hurl the atlatl dart through the air with significant force.
 Both parts can be carved from wood branches.
 Hunter-gathers used atlatls to take down many types of animals.

-From simple throwing sticks and spears to the more elaborate quickie bow and atlatl, primitive survival weapons provide efficient tools for acquiring food sources in the outdoors.
-When combined with knowledge of traps, snares, game animals, and wild edible plants, there is rarely an occasion when survival food cannot be acquired.
+From simple throwing sticks and spears to the more elaborate quickie bow and atlatl, primitive survival tools provide efficient tools for acquiring food sources in the outdoors.
+When combined with knowledge of traps, snares, wildlife tracking, and wild edible plants, there is rarely an occasion when survival food cannot be acquired.
 Throughout history primitive weapons have enabled humans to thrive in the wilderness.

 By the way, if you enjoyed this article then you'll love our survival mini guide.
 You'll discover six key strategies to staying alive in the outdoors plus often-overlooked survival tips.
 We're currently giving away free copies here.